Donating

 Volunteer

 If you want to be a part of RFK, we want to hear from you!
-Application forms are available online.
-If you have never volunteered before, click New Staff to apply.
-If you have served with Camp #289 before, click on the Returning Staff application button to complete that form.
+Application forms are available below.
+If you have never volunteered before, please fill out the New Staff application to apply.
+If you have served with Camp #289 before, click on the Returning Staff application button to apply.
+If you can't give an entire week, there are part-time volunteer areas.
+Click the Part-Time Volunteers button to find out more.

 RFK Camp is a complex project that starts early in the year.
 Volunteer recruiting, training sessions, church presentations, and camp preparations, all must be completed on time for that special week of camp.
 The main events for this year's camp are listed with additional details.